΢ÃÜÆƽâ

 Standards of Conduct

-Faculty and staff, as a condition of employment, must abide by the terms of this policy and report any convictions under criminal drug statutes for violations occurring on or off the premises while conducting business for the institution within five days of the conviction.
+Faculty and staff, as a condition of employment, must abide by the terms of this policy and notify the University of any criminal drug statute conviction for a violation occurring on or off the University premises while conducting business for the institution no later than five days after such conviction.

-Sanctions for violation of any of the aforementioned standards imposed on employees may vary from mandatory participation in rehabilitation programs to termination of employment and referral for prosecution.
+Sanctions for violation of any of the aforementioned standards imposed on employees may vary from mandatory participation in rehabilitation programs to termination of employment or revocation of tenure and referral for prosecution.

 For students, sanctions imposed by the institution for violations of the above conditions are outlined in the Student Code of Conduct and may include fines, developmental sanctions, parent/guardian notification, suspension, expulsion and referral for criminal prosecution.